 The Illinois divorce cases where the courts allowed the “giver spouse” to rebut the presumption of transmutation are when the non-marital funds were put into joint accounts for such a brief period of time.
 In re Marriage of Heroy, 385 Ill.
 App.
 3d 640, 673 (2008).
 For example, almost non-marital property held in a joint account for almost two years was held to be not brief enough to rebut the presumption of transmutation.

-Once determined that the former non-marital property is now transmuted into marital property we must determine how it is to be divided.
+Once the court determines that the former non-marital property is now transmuted into marital property the court must determine how that property is to be divided.

 The division of marital property in a divorce proceeding in Illinois does not necessarily mean that the division will be equal or 50/50.
 The parties may negotiate a different kind of division or the judge may consider other factors in allocating the marital property.

 Contact my Chicago, Illinois office to discuss what your property was and what it is now and what it will be after you are divorced.